-In today's era, as in many other industries, there is a rapid trend towards digitalization in the dentistry and the use of computer-aided design and computer-aided manufacturing (CAD/CAM) technologies is becoming increasingly common.
+In today's era, as in many other industries, there has been a rapid trend towards digitalization in dentistry with the use of computer-aided design and computer-aided manufacturing (CAD/CAM) technologies becoming increasingly common.
 In dentistry, three different concepts are used to produce a physical prototype: additive, subtractive and hybrid.
-Additive manufacturing techniques, which serve on the basis of CAD/CAM technology, have been shown as an alternative to subtractive methods with the various advantages they offer, and for this reason, their use in the dental industry has increased rapidly.
-It is predicted that additive manufacturing technologies, which have found a wide range in various dental applications, will become the main method for digital manufacturing in dentistry at future.
-In this review; it is aimed to examine the computer-aided manufacturing methods that are commonly used in the dentistry; to evaluate the advantages and disadvantages of these methods systematically; to examine the functioning processes of additive manufacturing technologies that are used in dentistry; and to evaluate the use and development of these additive manufacturing techniques in the restorative dentistry.
-For this purpose, a literature scan was conducted using MeSH terms related to the subject ("manufacturing, fabrication techniques", "CAD/CAM, restorations", "digital dentistry", "additive, subtractive systems", "additive manufacturing in restorative dentistry") in the medical database (MEDLINE- PubMed, EMBASE).
+Additive manufacturing techniques, which serve on the basis of CAD/ CAM technology, have been shown to be an alternative to subtractive methods with the various advantages they offer, and for this reason, their use in the dental industry has increased rapidly.
+It is predicted that additive manufacturing technologies, which have found a wide range of uses in various dental applications, will become the main method for digital manufacturing in dentistry in the future.
+In this review, it was aimed to examine the CAM methods which are commonly used in dentistry; to evaluate the advantages and disadvantages of these methods systematically; to examine the functioning processes of additive manufacturing technologies which are used in dentistry; and to evaluate the uses and developments of these additive manufacturing techniques in restorative dentistry.
+For this purpose, a literature scan was conducted using MeSH terms related to the subject ("manufacturing, fabrication techniques", "CAD/CAM, restorations", "digital dentistry", "additive, subtractive systems", "additive manufacturing in restorative dentistry") in medical databases (Medline- PubMed, Embase).